Redecorating/archinstall-mbp/README.md

 Installs WiFi firmware, walks you through selection

-On MacBookPro16,1/2/4 and MacBookAir9,1 models, installs a kernel with an alternate WiFi patch that was made for M1 Macs that works on those models.
+On MacBookPro16,1/2/4 models, installs a kernel with an alternate WiFi patch that was made for M1 Macs that works on those models.

 NVRAM remount as read only because T2 likes to panic